Oil in the Combustion Chamber

 A rich fuel condition causes black-colored exhaust.
 Leaking fuel injectors or excessive fuel pressure result in a black-colored exhaust and a sooty tailpipe.

-Black colored exhaust is caused by a rich fuel condition.
-Leaking fuel injectors or excessive fuel pressure can result black colored exhaust at the tailpipe.
-White billowing exhaust is caused by coolant burning in the combustion chamber.
-White colored smoke is typically the result of a bad head gasket or warped cylinder head.
+White-colored exhaust results from coolant burning in the combustion chamber.
+It is typically the result of a bad head gasket or warped cylinder head.